 Tim McClung serves as a program and project manager for the Office of Aviation.
 His responsibilities include managing the Iowa aircraft registration and dealer programs.
 He is also the project manager for various statewide aviation studies and programs, including those dealing with commercial air service development efforts in Iowa.
 His responsibilities include all communication and education programs for the Office of Aviation, including handling all media contacts on aviation related issues.
 McClung serves as the departments' liaison to aviation user groups and associations to identify and address aviation issues that are specific to Iowa.
 He is also the manager of the annual Iowa Aviation Conference.

 McClung joined the Office of Aviation in 2003.
 He is a licensed commercial pilot with flight instructor and seaplane ratings.
 He was previously the airport manager and owner of Knoxville Flying Service at the Knoxville Municipal Airport prior to working in marketing with Vermeer in Pella.
 He is also a past member and chairman of the Knoxville Airport Commission and a graduate of the University of Iowa.

-Kay Thede manages aviation funding programs for the Office of Aviation.
-Her responsibilities include coordinating federal airport improvement programs, coordinating aviation funding and programming, administering the airport development and vertical infrastructure programs, and managing the aviation system planning process.
-Thede is also involved in federal legislative analysis, general aviation security, land-use issues and disadvantage business enterprise (DBE) reporting.
+This position manages aviation funding programs for the Office of Aviation.
+Responsibilities include coordination of federal airport improvement programs in Iowa, programming and administration of the State Aviation Program, and managing the aviation system planning process.
+The position also involves analysis of federal funding policies, incompatible land use involving airports, and disadvantaged business enterprise (DBE) reporting.